eagle-io/docs/source/topics/account_management/workspaces/index.rst

 Workspaces
 ==========

-|icon-workspace| The Workspaces section displays a list of all Workspaces belonging to the currently selected Account.
+|icon-workspace| The workspaces section displays a list of all workspaces in the account.
+You can add, remove or configure workspaces.

-The Usage Overview shows a current snapshot of the Nodes being used for each Workspace.
-It also displays a count of Users (not including Administrators and Owners) that have access to each Workspace.
+The usage overview shows a current snapshot of usage for each workspace in the account.
+The user count does not include the account owner, administrators or account managers.

 .. raw:: latex